nicobako/pythonic-misadventures/doc/source/index.rst

 Perfectionist Python
 ====================

-Hello, world!

 My name is Nico Bakomihalis.
 As a self-diagnosed perfectionist,
 I often struggle with finding a balance between writing *perfect* code, and writing *good* code.
-This site will be all about writing *good Python* - whatever that means.
+This site will be all about
+writing *good Python* - whatever that means.

 .. note::

-   This site is still under construction, and I will be adding content in the near future.
+   This site is still under construction.
+   I will be adding content in the near future.

 .. toctree::
    :maxdepth: 2